 Key points to highlight

-- The due diligence policy clearly states that RCPCH will not accept advertising or conference stands promoting standard breast milk substitutes.
-However, we will accept advertising and conference stands providing information about specialist formulas.
+- The acceptance and refusals of donations policy clearly states that RCPCH will not accept advertising or conference stands promoting standard breast milk substitutes.

 - In relation to educational and research projects, there will be no involvement by the funder in the selection of topics, choice of speakers, programme content, or spend of funds.

-Any organisation providing funding to RCPCH, including formula milk companies, must first complete a self-disclosure questionnaire, available to download below.
+Any organisation providing funding to RCPCH must first complete the funder due diligence questionnaire, available in our acceptance and refusals of donations policy below.

 Following this, RCPCH undertakes a due diligence exercise addressing activities by the funder that might be at variance with our objectives or represent a proven breach of 'required codes of conduct'.

-- Meet relevant Codes of Practice (eg ABPI Code of Practice for the Pharmaceutical Industry; the World Health Organisation International Code of Marketing of Breastmilk Substitutes), or show demonstrable progress and commitment to working towards meeting them (eg commissioning an independent report into compliance with the relevant Code, and a stated commitment to address gaps identified).
+- Meet relevant Codes of Practice (eg ABPI Code of Practice for the Pharmaceutical Industry), or show demonstrable progress and commitment to working towards meeting them.

 - Provide a reasonable explanation should any inconsistencies be identified between information provided by them and information obtained by RCPCH.